benjaminthhansen073-pixel/THH-HUB-FIND-THE-NEEDLE/README.md

 end

 --========================================================
--- AUTO SELL
+-- SIMPLE AUTO SELL
 --
--- EXACT FLOW REQUESTED:
+-- This is the simpler version:
 --
--- 1. save player position
+-- save player
--- 2. save SellPart position
--- 3. TP player CLOSE TO ORIGINAL SellPart
+-- TP close to REAL SellPart
--- 4. TP player even CLOSER
--- 5. move SellPart IN FRONT OF PLAYER
--- 6. CLICK SellPart
+-- stay close briefly
--- 7. move SellPart BACK
+-- click real SellPart interaction
--- 8. TP player BACK
+-- return player
 --
 -- NO CAMERA LOCK
+-- NO MOVING SELLPART
 -- NO ROOT ANCHOR --========================================================